mohoyt/2600ish_vcf/README.md

 This module is 10hp (~50mm) wide and runs on a standard dual rail 12v eurorack supply.

+See a longer write up of this project on my website: [https://mohoyt.com/blog/2024/2600ish-vcf](https://mohoyt.com/blog/2024/2600ish-vcf)

 Special thanks to [PCBWay](https://pcbway.com) for sponsoring this build.

 ## Gerbers